Side Jam Interview #6 – Selling Products on Amazon

 Thank you so much, Marc —

-It has been a pleasure getting to know you, and an honor to have you take part in this series!
+It has been a pleasure getting to know you and an honor to have you participate in this series!

 If anyone is interested in finding out more about Amazon FBA or selling products on Amazon, please be sure to check out Marc’s mega-post on his website.
-His guide on selling private label products on Amazon is PACKED full of useful information, and is definitely worth the read!
+His guide on selling private label products on Amazon is PACKED full of helpful information and is definitely worth the read!

 Reader questions — Have you ever thought of selling products on Amazon?
 Is this something you’d be interested in pursuing?

-Would you (or have you ever) gone into business with your spouse or partner?
-How do you imagine that would go??
+Would you go into business with your spouse or partner?
+How do you imagine that would go?